 I have set a goal for this year, to paint 30 or 40 larger paintings of clouds and/or waves.
 Both intrigue me and call to me, two forms of the same matter, constantly in motion, both capable of transporting such massive energy, or such tranquility and peace.
 I plan to exhibit this body of work early next year.
 As I work on this project, I will publish progress reports and photos of paintings or parts of paintings, and I might share my thinking, but some of my work I will save for first viewing at the exhibit.
 In the meantime, I will continue to practice plein air painting and life drawing.
-Above at top is a palette knife acrylic painting, 12″ x 36″, which I painted during my shift at the Foster Gallery in Ruskin Place Artists Colony in Seaside, and below it, an oil painting produced in my studio, 36″ x 24″.
+Below is a palette knife acrylic painting Foggy Surf, 12″ x 36″, which I painted during my shift at the Foster Gallery in Ruskin Place Artists Colony in Seaside, and an oil painting Storm Tide produced in my studio, 36″ x 24″.
 Click on images for more information.

 Mother, the folk who live up in the clouds call out to me- “We play from the time we wake till the day ends.
 We play with the golden dawn, we play with the silver moon.”
 I ask, “But how am I to get up to you ?”
 They answer, “Come to the edge of the earth, lift up your hands to the sky, and you will be taken up into the clouds.”
 “My mother is waiting for me at home, “I say, “How can I leave her and come?”
 Then they smile and float away.
 But I know a nicer game than that, mother.
 I shall be the cloud and you the moon.
 I shall cover you with both my hands, and our house-top will be the blue sky.
 The folk who live in the waves call out to me- “We sing from morning till night; on and on we travel and know not where we pass.”
 I ask, “But how am I to join you?”
 They tell me, “Come to the edge of the shore and stand with your eyes tight shut, and you will be carried out upon the waves.”
 I say, “My mother always wants me at home in the everything- how can I leave her and go?”
 They smile, dance and pass by.
 But I know a better game than that.
 I will be the waves and you will be a strange shore.
 I shall roll on and on and on, and break upon your lap with laughter.
 And no one in the world will know where we both are.